Skip to main content Accessibility help

 It’s tough being a woman sometimes.
 Women get paid less than men for doing the same work.
 Girls’ toys cost more than boys' do.
 Even our razors and shampoo cost more.
 Those systemic problems aren’t exclusive to shopping though, they also transfer into other realms of personal finance.

-Now, I do generally believe that male and female clients want the same things.
-From what I’ve observed, all of my clients want a thoughtful financial advisor that listens and provides advice that is tailored to them.
+Now, we do generally believe that male and female clients want the same things.
+From what we've observed, all of our clients want a thoughtful financial advisor that listens and provides advice that is tailored to them.
 There’s absolutely no need for pretty, pastel colored reports or exclusively “safe” investments.
 What women do need is the guidance to take control of their financial situation and to know what obstacles to look out for that we, exclusively, can run into.

 First, Women tend to live longer meaning we are more likely to die single, divorced or widowed.1